JosephTLyons/prime_factorization/README.md

 # prime_factorization
-A small Rust module that calculates the prime factorization of a given number
+A small Rust module that calculates the prime factors of a given number.

 Example usage: